irishgordo/harvester-wiki/Create-a-Harvester-release.md

 It goes on to provide some usage examples, but these can be a bit confusing in some respects.
 A simpler way to think about it is to not use the `upstream` and `head` terminology, but instead refer to those as branch `A` and branch `B`.
-At some point inthe past, those two branches forked, i.e. they have a common ancestor, but since then they have potentially diffent set of commits.
+At some point in the past, those two branches forked, i.e. they have a common ancestor, but since then they have potentially diffent set of commits.